 Can I claim it?

-If you have someone living with you, for example an adult son or daughter, who is expected to contribute to the rent, an amount will usually be deducted from your Housing Benefit.
-This amount depends on their circumstances.
+- who you live with.
+For example if you have someone living with you, who is expected to contribute to the rent, an amount will usually be deducted from your Housing Benefit.

 If you get Housing Benefit and still find it difficult to pay your rent, you can apply for a discretionary housing payment.
 Contact the Northern Ireland Housing Executive.